 Then Allah (swt) informed Noah…

-“And remember that Abraham was tried by his Lord with certain commands, which he fulfilled: He said: “I will make thee an Imam to the Nations.”
+“Moreover, remember that Abraham was tried by his Lord with certain commands, which he fulfilled: He said: “I will make you an Imam to the Nations.”
 He pleaded: “And also (Imams) from my offspring!”
 He answered: “But My Promise is not within the reach of evil-doers.”
 (Qur’an 2:124)

 If you notice Allah (swt) didn’t write a blank check for the descendants of Abraham.
 If you were made virtuous by being a descendant of a prophet than Allah(swt) would have simply granted Abraham’s du’a; however, he did not.
 He made a caveat, “My promise is not within reach of the evildoers.”